percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 **PSMDB CR:** No fields added or modified.
 The PSMDB CR remains unchanged.

 **Kubernetes Events emitted by the controller (on the ClusterSync CR):**
-- `ClusterSyncStarted`: replication started via `POST /start`.
+- `ClusterSyncStarted`: emitted on a `paused → running` transition when the controller calls `POST /start`.
-- `ClusterSyncPaused`: replication paused via `POST /pause`.
+- `ClusterSyncPaused`: emitted on a `running → paused` transition when the controller calls `POST /pause`.
-- `ClusterSyncResumed`: replication resumed via `POST /resume`.
+- `ClusterSyncResumed`: emitted on a `paused → running` transition when the controller calls `POST /resume` (PCSM had been started before).
-- `ClusterSyncFinalized`: migration finalized via `POST /finalize`.
+- `ClusterSyncFinalized`: emitted on a `→ finalized` transition when the controller calls `POST /finalize`.
-- `ClusterSyncReset`: destructive reset applied via `POST /reset`; emitted after `status.lastAppliedResetGeneration` is advanced to match `spec.resetGeneration`.
-The event message includes the generation value applied.
+- `ClusterSyncReset`: emitted on a `→ reset` transition when the controller calls `POST /reset`.
+Event message includes the previous `status.state` for diagnostic context.
+Note: the controller does **not** auto-call `/start` after — the user must explicitly set `spec.mode=running` to restart.
-- `ClusterSyncFailed`: PCSM entered a failed state; `error` field has details.
+- `ClusterSyncFailed`: PCSM reported a failed state via `GET /status`; `error` field has details.
+No further HTTP calls are issued until the user changes `spec.mode`.
 - `InitialSyncComplete`: initial sync finished, PCSM switched to real-time replication.

 **Operator log messages:**